-We’ve gone into more detail in our article all about the types of pul-ups, executing your first proper pull-up and different kinds of pull-up equipment.
+We’ve gone into more detail in our article about the types of pull-ups, executing your first proper pull-up and different kinds of pull-up equipment.

 Check out these great examples of some of the best pull-up alternatives to master at home that use similar muscles!

 Some Pull-up Alternatives Targeting Similar Muscles